theislab/cellrank/docs/index.rst

 - Visualize and cluster :doc:`gene expression trends <notebooks/tutorials/estimators/800_gene_trends>`.
 - ... and much more, check out our :doc:`API <api/index>`.

-Getting Started with CellRank
+Getting started with CellRank
 -----------------------------
 We have :doc:`notebooks/tutorials/index` to help you getting started.
-To see CellRank in action, explore our manuscript :cite:`lange:22` in Nature Methods.
+To see CellRank in action, explore our manuscripts :cite:`lange:22,weiler:24` in Nature Methods.

 Contributing
 ------------